-Make-up testing service is available through the Testing Center (located in the Tutoring Center) during the fall and spring semesters, Mondays-Thursdays, 5:00 p.m.-9:00 p.m.
-Faculty guidelines and request forms may be obtained from the Testing Center or faculty may access them electronically online via the Testing Center's website.
-Due to funding considerations, the hours of service are limited to evening hours, so faculty members are asked to use the service only when they cannot personally accommodate their students.
+Make-up testing service is available through the Testing Center, located in the Learning Resource Center (LRC)-155, during the fall and spring semesters only.
+Hours vary and are limited; please see our website for hours of operation, guidelines for submitting requests and a link to the Testing Center Request Form: www.venturacollege.edu/departments/student-services/testing-center.

+Due to funding considerations, the Testing Center's services are limited, so faculty members are asked to use it only when they cannot personally accommodate their students.
 We have set guidelines that students must follow during the exam.
-Telephone the testing proctor at 654-6093 for more information.
+Visit the website listed above or call the testing proctor at ext.
+6093 for more information.